How CISO Simulator works

 Try the simulator

-Play CISO Game free — no signup, no install.
+Play CISO Simulator free — no signup, no install.
 Every metric on this page is visible live in the in-game Overview, with each purchase showing projected risk movement before you confirm.
 Confused by a term?
 See the glossary for plain-English definitions of every mechanic, role, and metric.

-Play CISO Game free →
+Play CISO Simulator free →